 South Art Tour

 The Southern Art Tour begins at city hall where art panels representing past, present, and future Fargo decorate 3 sides.
 Parking is available along the street, in the city hall lot, or at the Radisson ramp.
 The tour is roughly a 2 mile loop that takes an average of 40-60 minutes to complete.
-Along the way you'll pass by the Red River Market and Plains Art Museum --perfect places to detour and extend your time enjoying Downtown Fargo!
+Along the way you'll pass by the Plains Art Museum - a perfect place to detour and extend your time enjoying Downtown Fargo!

 Navigate the tour and read about the artwork by clicking through the map legend.
 When artist interviews are available for a tour stop, it will be mentioned in the map description!
 Use the hashtags to support these awesome artists and this project!

 Looking for a place to stop for a snack or a drink on the way?
 Check out this collection of Sweets and Sips!

 The 12 art panels represent the past, present, and future of Fargo.
 The Red River, railroad, and agriculture are the central themes.
 Panels 4-8 which represent the present depict the shift of the city motto fro "Gateway to the West" to the "City of Parks."

 In 2019 the Sodbuster Sculpture found a new home in Fargo’s civic plaza after being in storage for restoration for 17 years!
 Created by Luis Jimenez in 1977, it was originally located just east of the Northern Pacific railroad depot where it endured harsh exposure to the elements and the railroad.
 This sculpture is one of the oldest works of public art in Fargo, and one of the only pieces created by an artist outside of the region.

 There is a constant live stream of the plaza on the City of Fargo website.

 3) City of Far More Sign | 2021

 More info and pictures coming soon!